 The faculties of the O'Neill School of Public and Environmental Affairs and the Kelley School of Business offer a collaborative certificate in Social Entrepreneurship at the graduate level.
 To earn the certificate, students must take courses on social entrepreneurship, sustainability, and public-sector management in addition to selected courses designed specifically for this field of study.
 The certificate includes an internship in the field of social enterprise.

-The Hoosier Hatchery, located on campus at Seventh and Jordan Avenue, provides space for students working on innovations with commercial potential.
+The Hoosier Hatchery, located on campus at Seventh and Eagleson Avenue, provides space for students working on innovations with commercial potential.

 JCEI works closely with the newly created Shoemaker Institute for Innovation (“The Shoebox”) for IT ventures as well as other informatics-related ideas.
 In addition, JCEI has established a unique partnership with the Luddy School and efforts in Silicon Valley.